toastedcrumpets/toastedcrumpets.github.io/articles/yoga3prolinux.md

 	ACTION=="add", SUBSYSTEM=="backlight", KERNEL=="intel_backlight", RUN+="/bin/chmod g+w /sys/class/backlight/%k/brightness"

 I then add this to my X startup using the Autostart tool in the menu.
-I've tried to get this for the login screen but getting Xsession set up right was too painful.
+I've tried to get this for the login screen but getting the Xsession variable set up right was too much.
+I just run the script whenever I want rotation.

 The LUX sensor seems to be particular about when it decides to report the light levels.
 The device is somewhere under this